illustrofia/incubator/architecture/todo/system-design-document.md

 ## Project Overview

 **Purpose:**
-Dome is designed to help users efficiently manage their tasks.
-It provides functionalities to add, update, delete, and categorize tasks, with personalized task management through user authentication.
+Dome is designed to help users efficiently manage their todos.
+It provides functionalities to add, update, delete todos, with personalized todo management through user authentication.

 ## System Architecture

 ### Frontend:

-- **Technologies:** TypeScript with React (alternative frameworks supporting TypeScript are also viable).
+- **Technologies:** TypeScript with React.
-- **Features:** User Authentication, Task CRUD operations, Task categorization, Deadline reminders.
+- **Features:** User Authentication, Todo CRUD operations, filtering.

 ### Backend:

-- **Technologies:** Node.js with TypeScript, Express for RESTful API.
+- **Technologies:** Node.js with TypeScript, Hono for RESTful API and Prisma for database management.
-- **Database:** Choice between MongoDB or PostgreSQL.
+- **Database:** PostgreSQL for storing user and todo data.
 - **Authentication:** JWT for secure authentication and session management.

 ### Infrastructure:

 - **Deployment:** Use of Docker containers for both frontend and backend services.
-Kubernetes for orchestration if necessary.
 - **CI/CD:** Implementation with GitHub Actions or GitLab CI for continuous integration and deployment.

 ## Data Model